marcmerlin/FastLED_NeoMatrix_SmartMatrix_LEDMatrix_GFX_Demos/README.md

 - https://github.com/marcmerlin/ArduinoOnPc-FastLED-GFX-LEDMatrix (which itself supports 3 more drivers)

-If you are using some of the other backends, I'll assume that you can set the correct define in neomatrix_config
+If you are using some of the other backends, I'll assume that you can set the correct define in neomatrix_config For instance for //#define M24BY24 and replace with #define SMARTMATRIX if that's the backend you want.

 History
 -------